 But then Sean had a designer’s 'aha' moment.

 Instead of fighting that limitation of the cord not being able to bend, we decided to celebrate it.

 Ken pulled for pill for the way it played off of the pill shape of the face.
 It seemed to be a better fit for the cord coming through.

 Every detail matters, but, as Sean says, “there was no right or wrong answer on this one.
 The pill and the circle are common shapes across our products.”

-Then we got hung up on the fasteners on the back.
-Sean really was opposed to having them be visible at first.
+Next, we got hung up on the fasteners on the back.
+Sean was originally opposed to having them visible.
 But Ben, our engineer, was committed.
-He came back with screw sample after screw sample, convinced that a screw would be the best way to secure the back piece, and that he’d find one beautiful enough to be visible.
+He came back with sample after sample of various screws, convinced it was the best way to secure the back piece, and that he’d find one beautiful enough to be visible.

 The floating effect looks kind of impossible.
 I think it’s one of my favorite products.

-It took a challenging push, an intense design sprint.
-But you wouldn’t know.
-It’s a stand that floats, without moving an inch.
+It took a challenging push, an intense design sprint, but you wouldn’t know it.